-The Planning and Zoning department has been renamed Community Services to reflect the functions and duties of the department more accurately.
-In addition to the name change, the position of Community Services Director has been created, code enforcement has been moved from the Administrative department, and the contracted Planner position has been eliminated.
+The Planning and Zoning department has been renamed Community Services to reflect the functions and duties of the department more correctly.
+In addition to the name change, the position of Community Services Director has been created, the code enforcement officer has been moved here from the Administrative department, and the contracted Planner position has been eliminated.